Menu

 Student Assistant Grants

-These grants provide support to cover expenses of an undergraduate student research assistant.
-All IU Southeast faculty are eligible.
+These grants provide support to cover expenses of a student research assistant.
+All full-time and part-time IU Southeast faculty are eligible.
 Applications for Student Assistant Grants are reviewed by the Research & Grants Committee.
+Grant applications follow general internal grant guidelines.

 Summer Faculty Fellowships for Research

 The purpose of the fellowships is to provide support for full-time summer activities related to research or creative work.
-Half fellowships may be awarded in special circumstances, only.
+Half fellowships may be awarded in special circumstances.
 The amount of the award varies, but in no case may it exceed 20% of the individual's 10-month salary.
 Only tenured and tenure-track faculty are eligible.
 Applications for Summer Faculty Fellowships for Research are reviewed by the Research & Grants Committee.
+Grant applications follow general internal grant guidelines.

 Summer Faculty Fellowships for Teaching

 The purpose of the fellowships is to provide support for full-time summer activities related to teaching enhancement or curriculum development.
 Half fellowships may be awarded in special circumstances, only.
-The amount of the award varies, but in no case may it exceed 20% of the individual's 10 month salary.
-All IU Southeast faculty are eligible.
-Applications Summer Faculty Fellowships for Teaching (PDF) are reviewed by the Improvement of Learning Committee.
+The amount of the award varies, but in no case may it exceed 20% of the individual's 10-month salary.
+All full-time IU Southeast faculty are eligible.
+Applications Summer Faculty Fellowships for Teaching are reviewed by the Improvement of Learning Committee.

 View Guidelines for Summer Faculty Fellowships.